DIVD’s work is of great importance, here is why

 DIVD actively engages with the cybersecurity community, including researchers, ethical hackers, and other stakeholders, to share knowledge and improve collective security efforts.

 A good example of what the world would look like without DIVD’s efforts is the SolarMan case.
 In 2022, a DIVD researcher found a GitHub repository containing the username and password for SolarMan’s Super Admin account.
-These credentials were visible to anyone who would visit the GitHub page, meaning that anyone in the world with internet access could have gained unauthorized access to nearly 1,000,000 installations!
+These credentials were visible to anyone who would visit the GitHub page, meaning that anyone in the world with internet access could have gained unauthorized access to nearly 1,000,000 installations.

 DIVD contacted the company responsible for the repository.
 Eventually, the exposed password was reset and the repository was deleted.
 But what if the vulnerability hadn’t been discovered and the credentials remained publicly available?